 The model is structured in three categories and eight areas, each area includes 3 – 10 detailed best practices; this structure enables to identify preventive maintenance performance at a high level and holistic view and at a detailed level.

 - assess preventive maintenance practices against world performers thanks to the online questionnaire functionality

-The evaluation uses a the Wevalgo Preventive Maintenance Model
+The best practices are structured in the Wevalgo Preventive Maintenance Model

 - Total productive maintenance: definition and communication of the principles, shared objectives, KPIs and collaboration between production and maintenance, autonomous maintenance...

 - Planned maintenance: systematic schedule, operations data management and storage

 - Predictive maintenance: operations triggers, operations data management and storage, usage of mathematical models, usage of Articial Intelligence